Reset your ZED Box Orin NX

 $ lsusb -d '0955:'

-If the model of the ZED Box is ORIN NX 16, then a device with VID:PID 0955:7323 should be listed.
+• If the model of the ZED Box is ORIN NX 16, then an NVIDIA®device with VID:PID 0955:7323 should be listed.

-If the model of the ZED Box is ORIN NX 8, then a device with VID:PID 0955:7324 should be listed.
+• If the model of the ZED Box is ORIN NX 8, then an NVIDIA®device VID:PID 0955:7324 should be listed.

 Flashing the ZED Box Orin NX model #